tidehackathon/team-tulip-troops/README.md

 Angular is pure a user interface, the REST API we built makes sure the DISInformation Analyzer is interoperable with other information systems.

 #### Hugging Face
 During our search for a suitable model we investigated different leads.
-GNNs, or Graph Neural Networks, are often used for this topic (e.g. [Dou et al. 2021](https://github.com/safe-graph/GNN-FakeNews)), and therefor tried by the team.
+GNNs, or Graph Neural Networks, are often used for this topic (e.g. [Dou et al. 2021](https://github.com/safe-graph/GNN-FakeNews)), and therefore tried by the team.
 However, due to the lack of Twitter user data (like who is following who) in the provided datasets, and privacy concerns in scraping this data ourselves, we were not able to build the needed user/tweet graphs.
 Therefore we have chosen to go with Large Language Models and only work with the content of a tweet.
 This makes our solution also somewhat more generic.
 Not only tweets, but any claim or statement can be investigated.

 #### FAST API
 FastAPI is used to create REST API's considering the OpenAPI specifications in order to encourage interoperability.